opendaylight/docs/docs/release-process/managed-release.rst

 In order to be included in the formal (major or service) release distribution, Self-Managed Projects must be in the common distribution pom.xml file and the distribution sanity test (see :ref:`add-proj-dist`) no later than one week before the first Managed release candidate (RC) is created.
-Projects should only be added to the final distribution pom.xml after they have succesfully published artifacts using upstream SNAPSHOTs.
+Projects should only be added to the final distribution pom.xml after they have successfully published artifacts using upstream SNAPSHOTs.
 See `Use of SNAPSHOT versions`_.

 .. note:: It is very important Self-Managed projects do not miss the deadlines for
           upstream integration and final distribution check, otherwise there are